mlturner88/vue-simple-bem/README.md

 ### Block

 The BEM block will automatically use the name of the component.
-If the component does not have a name then it will fallback to using `bem-block`.
+If the component does not have a name then it will fallback to using the component's tag that Vue uses (which is usually what you registered the component as in the parent).
+If neither of these are available it uses `bem-block`.
 The component's name may be either pascal cased or kebab cased.
 The name will be converted into kebab casing either way for the CSS class name.